-Danielle also maintains an active pro bono practice, focusing her efforts on providing legal advice to homeless clients at GLIDE’s pro bono legal clinic, obtaining grants of asylum for clients from Central America, representing tenants in Bay Area housing cases, and advising arts organizations, such as the San Francisco Museum of Modern Art.
+Danielle also maintains an active pro bono practice, focusing her efforts on providing legal advice to homeless clients at GLIDE’s pro bono legal clinic, obtaining grants of asylum for clients from Central America, and representing tenants in Bay Area housing cases.

 - Represents major pharmaceutical companies in government investigations in response to alleged False Claims Act and Anti-Kickback Statute violations.

-- Represents laboratory companies in a putative wage and hour class action and related Private Attorneys General Act case in California state court alleging off the clock work, meal and rest period violations.
+- Represents employers in putative wage and hour class action and related Private Attorneys General Act case in California state court, alleging off the clock work, meal and rest period violations.

 - Assisted with the defense of several mutual fund investment advisers against claims of excessive fees, challenging the alleged differential between advisory and sub-advisory fees under Section 36(b) of the Investment Company Act of 1940.

 - Secured grant of asylum for refugee from El Salvador who fled the country after receiving death threats for starting a local political opposition group.